guescio/Magrathea/README.md

 # Magrathea #

-A C++/Qt/OpenCV based software for ITk petal and barrel loading.
+A C++/Qt/OpenCV based software for ATLAS ITk petal and barrel loading.